Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Probing Annotation Artifacts

+\emph{Can a model make inference about a hypothesis without a premise?} It is natural to answer in the negative in general (Of course, certain hypotheses may admit strong priors, e.g., tautologies.).
+Preliminary experiments by \citet{gupta-etal-2020-infotabs} on \datasetName, however, reveal that a model trained just on hypotheses performs surprisingly well on the test data.
+This phenomenon, an inductive bias entirely predicated on the hypotheses, is called \emph{hypothesis bias}.
+Models for other NLI tasks have been similarly shown to exhibit hypothesis bias, whereby the models learn to rely on spurious correlations between patterns in the hypotheses and corresponding labels ~\cite[][and others]{poliak2018hypothesis, gururangan2018annotation, geva2019we}.
+For example, negations are observed to be highly correlated with contradictions~\cite{niven-kao-2019-probing}.

+To better characterize a model's reliance on such artifacts, we perform controlled edits to hypotheses without altering associated premises.
+Unlike the \alphaTwo set, which includes minor changes to function words, we aim to create more sophisticated changes by altering content expressions or noun phrases in a hypothesis.
+Two possible scenarios arise where a hypothesis alteration, without a change in the premise, either (a) leads to a change in the label (i.e., the label covaries with the variation in the hypothesis), or (b) does not induce a label change (i.e., the label is invariant to the variation in the hypothesis).

-The above list is a subset of the reasoning types that the annotators had used for hypothesis generation per \citet{gupta-etal-2020-infotabs}.
-Although we can easily track these expressions in a hypothesis using tools like entity recognizers and parsers, it is non-trivial to modify them in such a way so that the effect of change on the hypothesis label is known.
-In some cases, label changes can be deterministically known even with somewhat random changes in the hypothesis.
+In \datasetName, a set of reasoning categories are identified to characterize the relationship between a tabular premise and a hypothesis.
+We use a subset of these, listed below, to perform controlled changes in the hypotheses. \begin{itemize} [nosep] \itemsep{0em} \itemindent{-10pt} \item {\bf Named Entities}:~such as \emph{Person, Location, Organisation}; \item {\bf Nominal modifiers}:~nominal phrases or clauses; \item {\bf Negation}:~ markers such as \emph{no, not}; \item {\bf Numerical Values}:~numeric expressions representing \emph{weights, percentages, areas}; \item {\bf Temporal Values}:~Date and Time; and, \item {\bf Quantifiers}:~like \emph{most, many, every}. \end{itemize} Although we can easily track these expressions in a hypothesis using tools like entity recognizers and parsers, it is non-trivial to automatically modify them with a predictable change on the hypothesis label.
+For example, some label changes can only be controlled if the target expression in the hypothesis is correctly aligned with the facts in the premise.
+Such cases include \contradict to \entail, and \neutral to \contradict or \entail, which are difficult without extensive expression-level annotations.
+Nonetheless, in several cases, label changes can be deterministically known even with imprecise changes in the hypothesis.
 For example, we can convert a hypothesis from \entail to \contradict by replacing a named entity in the hypothesis with a random entity of the same type.

-On the other extreme, some label changes can only be controlled if the target expression in the hypothesis is correctly aligned with the facts in the premise.
-Such cases include \contradict to \entail, \neutral to \contradict, and \neutral to \entail, which are difficult without extensive expression-level annotations.
-Therefore, we chose to annotate these label flipping perturbations manually.\footnote{Annotation was done by an expert linguist, who was well versed in the NLI task.} We avoid perturbations involving the \neutral label altogether, as they often need table changes as well.
+Hence we follow the following strategy: (a) We avoid perturbations involving the \neutral label altogether, as they often need changes in the premise (table) as well. (b) We generate all label-preserving and some label-flipping transformations automatically using the approach described below. (c) We annotate the \contradict to \entail label-flipping perturbations manually.